jgaa/QVocalWriter/README.md

 # QVocalWriter

 **QVocalWriter** is a cross-platform, local-first application for working with spoken and written language.
-It started as a speech-to-text tool for long-form writing, and has grown into a modular toolset with independent features for **transcription**, **translation**, and **assistant-based chat**.
+It started as a speech-to-text tool for long-form writing and has grown into a modular toolset with independent features for **transcription**, **translation**, and **assistant-based chat**.

-The project is under active initial development, with an emphasis on clean C++ APIs, QML-based UI, and extensibility across platforms.
+The project is under active initial development, with an emphasis on clean C++ APIs, a QML-based UI, and extensibility across platforms.

 The focus remains on: